.357 Magnum in a Rifle

 I resolved the problem by shooting bullets cast from an RCBS 38-158-CM mould.
 This bullet has a fairly long nose that merges smoothly to the bullet’s full diameter and feeds slickly through the Uberti pump.

-I tried bullets cast from an LBT 358 200 FN mould, but that bullet seated in a .357 case with the mouth folded in the bullet’s crimping groove measured 1.641 inches in length, a bit long to cycle through the Uberti’s action.
+I tried bullets cast from an LBT 358 200 FN mould, but that bullet seated in a .357 case with the mouth folded in the bullet’s crimping groove measured 1.641 inches in length, a bit longer to cycle through the Uberti’s action.
 I single loaded cartridges by hand into the chamber, and they shot great and had an average muzzle velocity of 1,246 fps.
-The bullets could be loaded in .38 Special cases, and the cartridges would be short enough to fit; but that would reduce the velocity of the heavy bullet.
+The bullets could be loaded in .38 Special cases, and the cartridges would be short enough to fit, but that would reduce the velocity of the heavy bullet.
 For a high-energy load, it’s probably better to shoot 158-grain bullets with their 500 fps of additional velocity.

 The Uberti’s 20-inch barrel and closed breech fired various bullets somewhat over 800 fps faster than a revolver with a 4-inch barrel.
 For example, the Uberti shot Sierra 125-grain JHC bullets 818 fps faster than a revolver with the same 22.0 grains of Power Pro 300-MP.
 The same load of H-110 shot a Sierra 140-grain JHC bullet 695 fps faster from the Uberti than from a revolver.
 The Uberti gained 622 fps with Hornady 158 FP-XTP bullets over Power Pro 300-MP.
 The LBT 200-grain cast bullet gained 309 fps shot from the 20-inch barrel compared to the 4-inch barrel.
 These velocity gains translate into twice the bullet energy and half as much drop out to 100 yards.
-Blue Dot, H-110, Lil’Gun and Power Pro 300-MP provided the highest velocity with jacketed bullets from 125 to 158 grains.
+Blue Dot, H-110, Lil’Gun, and Power Pro 300-MP provided the highest velocity with jacketed bullets from 125 to 158 grains.
 Alliant Power Pro 300-MP registered the fastest speeds across the board.
 Hodgdon Lil’Gun was a bit faster with 158-grain bullets.
 However, Hodgdon’s 2012 Annual Manual lists loads for Lil’Gun only with 158-grain and heavier bullets.
-Power Pro 300-MP also provided the most even velocities, although all the powders used were pretty consistent with standard deviations of 20 to 40 fps for five shots.
+Power Pro 300-MP also provided the evenest velocities, although all the powders used were pretty consistent with standard deviations of 20 to 40 fps for five shots.